rafnixschaf/iota/crates/iota-framework/docs/iota-system/validator_set.md

 Given the current list of active validators, the total stake and total reward, calculate the amount of reward each validator should get, without taking into account the tallying rule results.
-Returns the unadjusted amounts of staking reward and storage fund reward for each validator.
+Returns the unadjusted amounts of staking reward for each validator.

 <pre><code><b>fun</b> <a href="validator_set.md#0x3_validator_set_compute_unadjusted_reward_distribution">compute_unadjusted_reward_distribution</a>(validators: &<a href="../move-stdlib/vector.md#0x1_vector">vector</a>&lt;<a href="validator.md#0x3_validator_Validator">validator::Validator</a>&gt;, total_voting_power: u64, total_staking_reward: u64): <a href="../move-stdlib/vector.md#0x1_vector">vector</a>&lt;u64&gt;